Tools Support

 Restricted items (allowed with DG declaration and special fees):

-Lithium batteries (phones, laptops, e-bikes) — requires DG declaration, separate packing, DG surcharge.
+Lithium batteries, found in phones, laptops, and e-bikes — these need a DG declaration, separate packing, and a DG surcharge.

-Some perfumes and cosmetics with high alcohol content (>24%) — must be declared and separated.
+Some perfumes and cosmetics with high alcohol content, above 24% — these must be declared and kept separate.

-Some paints and adhesives — depends on flashpoint; low-VOC paints may be okay.
+Some paints and adhesives — this depends on the flashpoint; low-VOC paints often pass fine.

-Electronics with sealed batteries — must be declared.
+Electronics with sealed batteries — these must be declared too.

 LCL Packing Checklist